mediachain/mediachain/rfc/mediachain-rfc-2.md

 The system architecture described so far should not have problems scaling to large number of nodes.
-Principals and organizations can easily add more peers to the core network accomodating the demands of client nodes as the system grows.
+Principals and organizations can easily add more peers to the core network accommodating the demands of client nodes as the system grows.

 There is however on potential scaling bottleneck that can lead the